mit-rss/visual_servoing/README.md

 - Type in the topic you want to graph in the top left of the GUI.
 - Adjust the axes with the icon that looks like a green checkmark (top left menu bar).

-You will be using these plots to demonstrate controller performance for your presentation.
+You will be using these plots to demonstrate controller performance for your presentation, and remember that we'll be looking for evaluation on multiple trials.

 ## Synthesis: Bringing it together; Line Following<a name="synthesis"></a>